BravoHoseok/Genesis-GV80/README.md

 Fig.5) the ratio property of Xn and Xy in the circle
 <p>

 Fig.5) showes the ratio property of Xn and Xy.
-It means that, the ratio of Xn and Xy are going to change according to the variation of 𝜃n.
+It means that the ratio of Xn and Xy are going to change according to the variation of 𝜃n.

 Now, we can calculate angle values as the following pseudocode.